woocommerce/woocommerce-gateway-stripe/readme.txt

 = 3.1.6 =
 * Fix - TypeError issues on single product page when using Apple Pay on Desktop.
+* Fix - In certain case, Apple Pay on single product page does not show shipping info.
+* Fix - Use store's base location to show/hide accepted credit cards instead of currency.

 = 3.1.5 =
 * Add - Check for WP error object in domain verification.